Google Cloud has two services for storing and managing container images:

 @IMAGE-DIGEST, where IMAGE-DIGEST is the sha256 hash value of the image contents.

-For example, in the quickstart, to identify a specific version of the image:
+To identify a specific version of the image

 or, add the image's digest: